CLRX/CLRX-mirror/doc/GcnInstrsMtbuf.md

 requires 64-bit VADDR.

 The MTBUF instructions is executed in order.
 Any MTBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
-Any memory-write operation incrments EXPCNT, and it decrements EXPCNT after reading data from VDATA.
+Any memory-write operation increments EXPCNT, and it decrements EXPCNT after reading data from VDATA.

 ### Instructions by opcode

-List of the MUBUF instructions by opcode (GCN 1.0/1.1):
+List of the MTBUF instructions by opcode (GCN 1.0/1.1):

  Opcode     |GCN 1.0|GCN 1.1|GCN 1.2| Mnemonic
 ------------|-------|-------|-------|---------------------------